auth0/auth0-spa-js/MIGRATION_GUIDE.md

 When using refresh tokens in v1, we fall back to using iframes whenever a refresh token exchange would fail.
 This has caused problems before in environments that do not support iframes, and we have specifically introduced `useRefreshTokensFallback` to be able to opt-out of falling back to iframes in the case a refresh_grant fails.

-With v2, we have flipped the default value for `useRefreshTokensFallback` to false, meaning, by default, we will not be falling back to using iframes when `useRefreshTokens` is set to true and exchanging the refresh token fails.
+With v2, we have flipped the default value for `useRefreshTokensFallback` to false we do not fall back to using iframes by default when `useRefreshTokens` is `true`, and the refresh token exchange fails.

-If you would want to restore the original behaviour, and still fallback to iframes when the refresh_grant fails, you can set `useRefreshTokensFallback` to true.
+If you want to restore the original behaviour, and still fall back to iframes when the refresh token exchange fails, you can set `useRefreshTokensFallback` to true.

 ### `getUser` and `getIdTokenClaims`

-With v1 of our SDK, both `getUser` and `getIdTokenClaims` support providing an (optional) audience and scope to retrieve the user information.
+With v1 of our SDK, both `getUser` and `getIdTokenClaims` supported optional audience and scope parameters when retrieving the user profile.

 ```ts
 const user = await getUser();